suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Encryption Extensions {#parameters}

-This specification introduces a new extension to the SUIT_Parameters structure.

-The SUIT_Encryption_Info structure (referred to as suit-parameter-encryption-info in {{parameter-fig}}) contains the content key distribution information.
+The SUIT_Encryption_Info structure contains the content key distribution information.
 The details of the SUIT_Encryption_Info structure are provided in {{AES-KW}} (for AES-KW) and {{ES-DH}} (for ES-DH).

-Once a CEK is available, the steps outlined in {{content-enc}} apply to both content key distribution methods described in this section.

-The SUIT_Encryption_Info structure is carried within either the suit-directive-override-parameters or suit-directive-set-parameters used in the "Directive Write" and "Directive Copy" operations.
-An implementation conforming to this specification must support these two parameters.

-Interoperability requirements for content key distribution methods vary: since a device will typically support only one of the two specified methods, the distribution system needs to know which method is supported.
-Limiting a constrained device to a single content key distribution method also helps reduce code size.
+This specification defines a new extension to the SUIT_Parameters structure, referred to as suit-parameter-encryption-info, as shown in {{parameter-fig}}.

 ~~~ cddl
 SUIT_Parameters //= (suit-parameter-encryption-info